azhx/blagoblag/content/blog/2018/jan/29/mysterious-case-of-deny-dynamic-code-generation.rst

 Unfortunately this story has an unhappy ending.
 Apple declared that my PoC:
 "did not demonstrate any behavior from dynamic-code-generation that was unexpected."
 I'm still not sure what the expected behaviour is!
-Perhaps someone who is better at reverse-engineering than I am will read this and figured it out.
+Perhaps someone who is better at reverse-engineering than I am will read this and figure it out.

 If ``(deny dynamic-code-generation)`` had done what I'd expected, it'd have